devClint/bashfulKVM/README.md

 # bashfulKVM

-A simple lab setup automation tool built with Go and Bash.
+## About
+This project aims to provide a simplified GUI to set up a lab environment using KVM.
+It's written in Go and Bash, and the GUI is basic HTML.
+The lab uses Rocky Linux for the virtual machines.

 ## Features

-- Web GUI for a one-click lab setup.
+1. Web GUI to start the lab setup process
-- Uses KVM to create two minimal Rocky Linux VMs.
+2. Downloads Rocky Linux minimal ISO if not already downloaded
-- Shows the progress of the lab setup on the web GUI.
+3. Shows the progress of the lab setup

-## Requirements

-- Fedora or any other Linux distribution with support for KVM.
-- Go programming language.

-## How it Works

-1. The Go web server serves the web GUI.
-2. On clicking the "Start Lab" button, a Bash script (`setup_lab_with_debugging.sh`) is executed.
-3. The Bash script downloads the Rocky Linux ISO if it doesn't exist, and sets up two minimal VMs.

-## Steps to Run
+## Usage

-1. Download and unzip the project.
-2. Navigate to the project directory in the terminal.
+1. Clone this repository.
+2. Make sure you have Go and KVM installed.
-3. Run the Go web server using `go run go_web_server_with_debugging.go`.
+3. Run `go run go_web_server_with_debugging.go`.
-4. Open a web browser and go to `http://localhost:4099`.
+4. Open your web browser and go to `http://localhost:4099`.
-5. Click the "Start Lab" button to begin the lab setup.
+5. Click the "Start Lab" button.

+## Dependencies
+1. Go (for the web server)
+2. KVM (for the virtual machines)
+3. wget (for downloading ISO)

-## Debugging
+## Version

-Check the terminal where the Go web server is running for debugging information.
+- bashfulKVM v04